 - For easier weekly meal prep – chop all the vegetables ahead of time and store in an airtight container the night before.

-- Pack with your favorite side – Jasmine rice, brown rice, cauliflower rice or spiralized vegetables – zoodles – I use this lunch container
+- Pack with your favorite side – Jasmine rice, brown rice, cauliflower rice or spiralized vegetables – zoodles – we like to use this lunch container

 - Teriyaki Chicken Zoodles